Fit as a Mama Bear

 Now, this doesn't matter to everyone.
 But for the moms just getting back into a workout routine who may stumble around as they relearn moves or have to check their app a few times to nail down the sequence, privacy is wonderful.

-There's no need to feel uncomfortable rocking glute bridges or hip thrusts when you're home in your pajamas and no one is watching.
+There's no need to feel uncomfortable rocking a bench hip thrust when you're home in your pajamas, and no one is watching.

 Woman in shorts and sports bra performing a single leg bridge on a workout bench.